jonakoudijs/ansible-docker/README.md

 Requirements
 ------------

-This role does not have any requirements.
-However executing with sudo with `become: true` is required.
+This role needs `pip` to be installed.
+Besides that executing the role as root with `become: true` is required.

 Role Variables
 --------------

 The following variables are set in `defaults/main.yml` and can be overwritten:
 ```
-docker_apt_repo_url  # official Docker APT repository url
-docker_apt_repo_key  # official Docker APT repository GPG key url
+docker_repo  # Use official Docker package repository
 ```

 Dependencies